-Students, employees and visitors are prohibited from possessing, consuming, manufacturing, dispensing, or being under the influence of alcohol/illegal drugs synthetic cannabis/spice or engaging in improper self-medication while on NMJC property or conducting NMJC business.
-Any member of the College community who violates this policy is subject to both prosecution and punishment under federal, state, and local laws and to disciplinary proceedings by NMJC.
+Students, employees and visitors are prohibited from possessing, consuming, manufacturing, dispensing, or being under the influence of alcohol/illegal drugs synthetic cannabis/spice/recreational or medical cannabis or engaging in improper self-medication while on College property or conducting College business.
+Any member of the College community who violates this policy is subject to both prosecution and punishment under federal, state, and local laws and to disciplinary proceedings by the College.